jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

   e.
 Adult education and action committee: Last week we had the first meeting, `Genie`_
-     send around a report to 9 Friends with a schedule, each person will lead a different discussion on a testimony but there is flexiblity to have external speakers and `Genie`_ will notify Meeting about any speakers.
-We may have an opportunity to hear from a War Tax adovacate in November.
-The report was accepted with graditude.
+     send around a report to 9 Friends with a schedule, each person will lead a different discussion on a testimony but there is flexibility to have external speakers and `Genie`_ will notify Meeting about any speakers.
+We may have an opportunity to hear from a War Tax advocate in November.
+The report was accepted with gratitude.

   f.
 Meeting House Committee No outstanding actions, work day every forth first day of the
      month has been successful.
 Carpet should be here next week and is 15' by 20' feet.
 Should